 Gastroparesis Diagnostic Procedures

 A diagnosis of gastroparesis begins with a comprehensive physical exam during which you describe your symptoms and medical history.
 Your doctor may find abdominal distention (swelling) or tenderness.
 Your doctor will also look for signs of underlying diseases or disorders that may be causing the gastroparesis.
+One big culprit can be diabetes.
+The high blood sugars from diabetes damage the nerves over time and can cause this delayed emptying.
 Treating the underlying cause will treat the gastroparesis as well.

 During the physical exam, your doctor may listen for a "succession splash."
 The doctor will gently shake you and listen for the sound of fluid in your body.
 It can help confirm that there is an obstruction in your abdomen.